MicroCT-Based Vascular Imaging in Bone and Peri-Implant Tissues

 In bone metastatic disease models, simultaneous imaging of bone and vasculature is crucial.
 Since changes in bone and vasculature are believed to be of crucial importance for the progression of bone metastatic disease, decalcification is generally avoided in these studies.

 To verify the suitability of our microangioCT approach for imaging intratumoral vasculature in native, non-decalcified bone tissue we used the following murine bone metastatic disease model.
-50000 PC3-M-Pro4Luc2 dTomato cells were injected into the tibia of 6-week-old CB17SCID male mice as previously described [8,56].
+50000 PC3-M-Pro4Luc2 dTomato cells were injected into the tibia of 6-week-old CB17SCID male mice as previously described [9,59].
 The X-ray assessment (25 kV, 6 sec, Faxitron Bioptics, Tucson, Arizona, US) was conducted on days 7, 14, 21, and 28 after implantation to monitor the progression of the lesions.
 Before perfusion with μAngiofil (as described above), the hind limb of interest was X-rayed using Faxitron Bioptics as a standard follow-up in this model (see insert in Fig. 3, Panel A).
-The harvested and fixated murine hind limb (4 % PFA at 4 °C) was then imaged using a SkyScan 1272 (Fig. 3).
+The harvested and fixated murine hind limb (4% PFA at 4 °C) was then imaged using a SkyScan 1272 (Fig. 3).
 Imaging parameters included an acceleration voltage of 60 kV, a current of 166 μA, and an isotropic voxel size of 1.65 μm.
-We acquired 1878 projection images, recorded over a sample rotation of 180°, (4904 x 3280 px, 3 averaged to one, each exposed for 2800 ms).
+We acquired 1878 projection images (4904 x 3280 px, 3 averaged to one, each exposed for 2800 ms), recorded over a sample rotation of 180°.
 The visualization (CTvox (v.3.3.1), Bruker microCT N.V., Kontich, Belgium) displays intratumoral vasculature and extensive defects in mineralized bone tissue.
-Neighboring structures, such as the growth plate and the epiphysis or the menisci are also easily assessed (Fig. 3).
+Neighboring structures, such as the growth plate, the epiphysis, or the menisci, are also easily assessed (Fig. 3).

 Figure 3: MicroangioCT of a xenograft tumor implanted into tibia of 6-week-old CB17SCID male mice.
 A: Maximum intensity projection (MIP) of the three-dimensional dataset of the investigated hind limb segment indicated in the inserted X-ray image of the mouse prior to harvesting.
 Inset: X-ray image before sample harvesting.
 B: Virtual section through the microangioCT dataset visualizing remarkable defects represented as holes (asterisks in B and C) in the tibial bone at the tumor site (encircled).
 C: A more deeply positioned virtual section displaying the inner surface of the diseased tibia.
 Besides irregularly patterned tumor vessels (in B & C) further bony structures like the growth plate or calcified parts of the medial meniscus (MM) are clearly distinguishable.